-If you have group health coverage through an employer or union, because either you or your spouse is currently working, you may choose to wait to enroll in Part B. Benefits based on current employment often provide coverage similar to Part B, so you wouldn't want to pay for Part B before you need it, and your Medigap Open Enrollment Period might expire before a Medigap policy would be useful.
-When the employer coverage ends, you'll get a chance to enroll in Part B without a late enrollment penalty, which means your Medigap Open Enrollment Period will start when you're ready to take advantage of it.
+If you have group health coverage through an employer or union, because either you or your spouse is currently working, you may want to wait to sign up for Part B. Benefits based on current employment often provide coverage similar to Part B, so you wouldn't want to pay for Part B before you need it, and your Medigap Open Enrollment Period might expire before a Medigap policy would be useful.
+When the employer coverage ends, you'll have a chance to sign up for Part B without a late enrollment penalty, which means your Medigap Open Enrollment Period will start when you're ready to take advantage of it.
 If you or your spouse is still working and you have coverage through an employer, contact your employer or union benefits administrator to find out how your insurance works with Medicare.
-See page 44 for more information.
+Go to page 44 for more information.